When Home Insurance Covers Your Roof and When It Doesn't

 Replacement Cost Value (RCV)

 RCV pays the full cost to replace your roof with a new equivalent at today's prices, minus your deductible.
-Under an RCV policy, the insurer typically issues an initial payment based on actual cash value, then sends a second check (called "recoverable depreciation") once the repair work is completed and documented.
+Under an RCV policy, the insurer typically issues an initial payment based on actual cash value, then sends a second check (called "recoverable depreciation") once repair work is completed and documented.

 Actual Cash Value (ACV)